Weariness. Jesus understood the suffering of those who feel it.

 Protecting others can go sideways when we forget who The Protector is.
-There is only One who is able to protect completely, 24/7.
+There is only One who is able to protect 24/7.
 God is The Protector, not us.
 We are only a conduit of His protection.
-We are able to protect others in a healthy way only when we yoke up with The Protector.
-When we allow Him to do the heavy lifting.
+We’re able to protect in a healthy way only when we yoke up with The Protector.
+When God does the heavy lifting.
 Continue reading

 Emotions.
 For some, this topic might stir up images of times when emotions were painful, embarrassing or seemed more trouble than they were worth.
 Maybe it reminds some of feelings that have gone under lock and key, with the resolve to “never go there again.”
 Continue reading